Augmented Reality | Manufacturing AR | Autodesk

 AR also makes training new hires and upskilling workers on factory machines and processes conducive to uninterrupted operations.
 Manufacturing training using augmented reality teaches people virtually, lowering risk and increasing safety.
 Training can happen on demand to fit employee schedules, with either premade learning content streaming from the cloud or live, remote instructors.

-In a fully realised smart manufacturing operation, products will be embedded with IIoT sensors that can send data related to product parts.
+In a fully realized smart manufacturing operation, products will be embedded with IIoT sensors that can send data related to product parts.
 Quality control staff can then use AR for product inspection and find any concerns related to the product’s data.
-And in an AR-ready warehouse, augmented reality software gives workers order fulfilment information, automatically scans barcodes and updates inventory data.
+And in an AR-ready warehouse, augmented reality software gives workers order fulfillment information, automatically scans barcodes, and updates inventory data.

 Adopting augmented reality in the manufacturing industry confers benefits throughout the product lifecycle, from initial concept design all the way to customer service.

-AR’s visualisations help designers contextualise product concepts in real-world spaces with a reduced need for physical prototypes.
-This speeds up time-to-market with faster design iteration, validation and review processes.
+AR’s visualizations help designers contextualize product concepts in real-world spaces with a reduced need for physical prototypes.
+This speeds up time-to-market with faster design iteration, validation, and review processes.

 Using augmented and mixed reality, designers can demonstrate a product’s digital twin for executives or customers anywhere in the world or consult with a remote machine expert on the factory floor.